Optimizing the performance of eBay's sites and apps for a faster user experience.

 The "cut" here is the download start time for search result images.

 When users type in letters in the search box, suggestions pop-up.
 These suggestions do not change for letter combinations for at least a day.
 They are ideal candidates to be cached and served from a CDN (for a max of 24 hours), instead of requests going all the way to a data center.
 International markets especially benefit from CDN caching.

 There was a catch, though. eBay had some elements of personalization in the suggestions pop-up, which can't be cached efficiently.
-Fortunately, it was not an issue in the native apps, as the user interface for personalization and suggestions could be separated.
+Fortunately, it was not an issue in the platform-specific apps, as the user interface for personalization and suggestions could be separated.
 For the web, in international markets, latency was more important than the small benefit of personalization.
-With that out of the way, eBay now has autosuggestions served from a CDN cache globally for native apps and non-US markets for eBay.com.
+With that out of the way, eBay now has autosuggestions served from a CDN cache globally for platform-specific apps and non-US markets for eBay.com.